-For many guys, the lower pecs are the most difficult area of the chest to fully develop.
+For many guys, the lower pecs are the most difficult area to fully develop.
 That's about to change.
-Not because we're the proud owners of a magical exercise that'll finally build that slow-to-grow region, but because we've developed seven strategies which take direct aim at shallow lower pecs.
+Not because we're the proud owners of a magical exercise that'll finally build this hard-to-grow area, but because we've developed seven chest-workout strategies which take direct aim at shallow lower pecs.

-To add thickness to your lower chest, start by abandoning the "one lower chest exercise is enough" mentality when it comes to chest day.
-To focus on a stubborn area, it's too late to pick your parents, but not too late to dig deep into your bag of chest-training tricks.
+To add thickness to your lower chest, start by abandoning the "one pec exercise is enough" mentality when it comes to putting together a workout.
+To focus on a stubborn area, it may be too late to pick your parents—but not too late to dig deep into your bag of chest-training tricks.

-Besides adding specific lower-pec exercises, you can also manipulate your routine and boost your training intensity by adding techniques such as dropsets, rest-pause sets, or even negative reps.
-Addressing all of these elements is your best option to re-ignite muscle growth and give your lower pecs a big lift.
+Besides adding specific lower-pec exercises, you can also manipulate your workout and boost your training intensity by adding techniques such as dropsets, rest-pause sets, or even negative reps.
+Addressing all of these elements is your best option to reignite muscle growth and give your lower pecs a big lift.

-Many a chest workout has deservedly started with the bench press, but when you prioritize a particular area, you should start your training day with an exercise for that area when your energy is fresh and your strength is high.
-In this case, do a lower-pec move like decline barbell press right off the bat.
+Many a chest workout has deservedly started with the bench press.
+When you're prioritizing a particular area, start with exercises that target that area, and do them when your energy is fresh and your strength is high.
+In this case, do a lower-pec move like a decline barbell press right off the bat.

 - Decline Dumbbell Fly

 Who says you have to do only one lower-chest exercise per workout?
 It's normally a good idea to use various angles—from flat bench to incline to decline—to hit all the muscle fibers.
 You can also work those lower-pec fibers in different ways for better development.
 Try using a decline bench set to a different angle than your first decline exercise, or use a totally different decline-focused machine.